TechnoSavage/runZero/sdk-starlark-integrations/Akamai_Guardicore_Centra/README.md

 **Instance URL** - The domain or IP of the Guardicore Centra web server e.g. "https://<url of guardicore centra console>" (defined within the starlark script as `CENTRA_BASE_URL`)

-`client_id` - Oauth Client ID for authentication (configured in Credentials section of runZero)
+`client_id` - login username for authentication to retrieve JWT token (configured in Credentials section of runZero)

-`client_secret` - Oauth Client secret for authentication (configured in Credentials section of runZero)
+`client_secret` - login password for authentication to retrieve JWT token (configured in Credentials section of runZero)

 ## Guardicore Centra API Docs